2009 USS Port Royal grounding: Aftermath

 Port Royal left dry dock at Pearl Harbor on 24 September 2009 for final repairs and assessment before being returned to duty.
 While in dry dock, technicians from BAE Systems and the Navy replaced the cruiser's sonar dome, reinstalled rudders, and made structural repairs to the ship's tanks, superstructure, and underwater hull.
 In addition, four sections of shafting were replaced, struts that support the propulsion shafts were realigned, and the underwater hull was repainted with blue antifouling paint.

 In February 2011, the Navy and the state of Hawaii announced that they had reached a settlement on the damage caused by the grounding.
 The Navy agreed to pay Hawaii $8.5 million.
 The amount was in addition to the $6.5 million already spent by the Navy in efforts to repair the reef.
-"This settlement agreement recognizes the State of Hawaii's loss of a natural resource and takes into account the U.S. Navy's unprecedented efforts to restore the reef where USS Port Royal ran aground," said Rear Admiral Timothy Giardina, U.S. Pacific Fleet deputy commander.
+"This settlement agreement recognizes the State of Hawaii's loss of a natural resource and takes into account the US Navy's unprecedented efforts to restore the reef where USS Port Royal ran aground," said Rear Admiral Timothy Giardina, US Pacific Fleet deputy commander.
 In response, William J. Aila, State of Hawaii Department of Land and Natural Resources interim chairperson, stated, "We believe the Navy has done the right thing by acknowledging its responsibility, working cooperatively with the state to restore the reef, and completing a settlement that will provide funding for protection of the state's marine resources."

 After $40 million in repairs, the cruiser deployed for the first time since the grounding in June 2011.
 The cruiser departed Pearl Harbor on a seven-month deployment to the Western Pacific and Middle East.
 Said Smith, commander of Navy Region Hawaii and Naval Surface Group Middle Pacific, of the grounding incident upon the departure of the ship, "I've put it behind me.
 We've moved forward.
 The ship has moved forward.
 It was an unfortunate incident that we all learned from."

 Navy command was said to have lost confidence that the vessel had been restored to seaworthiness, and, because of that, the ship was included on a list of seven cruisers slated for early retirement.
 Decommissioning in anticipation of eventual dismantlement was set for 31 March 2013.
 However, in answer to queries by Congress, the Naval Sea Systems Command (NAVSEA), in a report sent to Congress in May 2013, reported that the condition of the ship was comparable to certain other cruisers in the same class and that the effects of the grounding might not have been as severe as had been previously thought.